openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/01-maven-project.md

 `ls target/*.jar`{{execute}}

-The listed jar archive, **gateway-1.0-SNAPSHOT.jar** is an uber-jar with all the dependencies required packaged in the *jar* to enable running the application with **java -jar**
+The listed jar archive, **gateway-1.0-SNAPSHOT.jar** is an uber-jar with all the dependencies required packaged in the *jar* to enable running the application with **java -jar**.

 You can run the Vert.x application using **java -jar** or conveniently using **vertx:run** goal from the **vertx-maven-plugin**